qris/pytherma/README.md

 D-Checker are encrypted, so we can't just extract the number, meaning and data type of each variable from them.
 They must be reverse engineered.

 Serial port traces can be captured using HHD Software's [Free Serial Analyzer](https://freeserialanalyzer.com/).
-The free version has limitations, including a maximum recording time of 20 minutes, and a maximum number of recordings per day.
+The free version has limitations, including a maximum recording time of 20 minutes, and a maximum number of recordings per day, and only a 7 day free trial.
 However it worked better than any other option I could find so far.
 The [DMS Decoder script](bin/dms_txt_parser.py) can parse the exported command and response files from this software, making reverse engineering slightly easier.

 You might also have some luck with [Eltima Software Serial Port Monitor](https://www.eltima.com/products/serial-port-monitor/) and/or [SerialMon](https://www.serialmon.com/) (free).

+## Getting Started

+Currently you are expected to be a Python developer.
+You should also create a virtual environment so that you can run the tests using `tox`, on as many Python versions as you can get.
+For example, on a Mac using Homebrew:

+	brew install python@3.8 python@3.7 pipenv
+	ln -s /usr/local/Cellar/python@3.7/3.7.9/bin/python3.7 /usr/local/bin
+	pipenv install
+	pipenv shell
+	tox -e py37,py38,flakes

+All code contributions should come with tests that exercise them and demonstrate their usage.
+See `tests/test_*.py` for examples.

+If you're using the Atom editor, you might want to install the `flake8` plugin to pick up any Lint errors before the tests do.
+Unfortunately this needs to be installed globally:

+	pip3 install flake8
+	apm install linter linter-ui-default linter-flake8 intentions busy-signal

 ## Usage